GBLille/MassiveFold/README.md

 ```

 The predictions are computed individually for each neural network (NN) model,  **-p** or **--predictions_per_model**
-allows to specify the number of predictions desired for each chosen model.
+allows to specify the number of predictions desired for each chosen model (number of seeds for AlphaFold3).
 These **--predictions_per_model** are then divided into batches with a fixed **-b** or **--batch_size** to optimize the
 run in parallel as each batch can be computed on a different GPU, if available.
 The last batch of each NN model is generally smaller than the others to match the number of predictions fixed by
 **--predictions_per_model**.

-***N.B.***: an interest to use `run_massivefold.sh` on a single server with a single GPU is to be able to run massive
-sampling for a structure in low priority, allowing other jobs with higher priority to be run in between.
+***N.B.***: Be aware of the fact that, with AFmassive, for each batch, only one seed is used, while for ColabFold and
+AlphaFold3, the number of seeds is fixed by the **-p** parameter (for ColabFold, it means a different seed for each
+prediction; for AlphaFold3, it means a different seed for each samples set).

 For example, with **-b 25** and **-p 67** the predictions are divided into the following batches (separated runs), which
 are repeated for each NN model: